Baleksas/BooksApp/README.md

 ## Features

-- Browse through a collection of books
+[X]Browse through a collection of books
-- Read book summaries and details
+[ ]Read book summaries and details
-- Leave reviews and ratings for books
+[ ]Leave reviews and ratings for books
-- Search for specific books by title, author, or genre
+[X]Search for specific books by title
-- Create a personal reading list
+[X]Create a personal reading list
-- Connect with other users and see their reviews
+[ ]Connect with other users and see their reviews
+[ ]Talk to the author - ChatGPT integration using streaming

+## Technical concepts utilized

+- app dir
+- Server actions
+- Route handlers

 ## Technologies used